Stop Security Risks in PCB Design Collaboration with Encrypted File Sharing

 Stop Security Risks in PCB Design Collaboration with Encrypted File Transfers

-Right now, PCB design teams rely heavily—increasingly, even—on collaboration through digital platforms to bring new products to market.
-Spread across different locations and often relying on remote work, these teams rely on tech solutions to share large files like schematics, Gerbers, and bills of materials (BOMs).
+PCB design teams rely heavily—increasingly, even—on collaboration through digital platforms to bring new products to market.
+Spread across different locations and often relying on remote work, these teams depend on tech solutions to share large files like schematics, Gerbers, and bills of materials (BOMs).
 However, this collaborative spirit comes with a sizable shadow: the ever-present threat of data breaches.
 And that shadow continues to grow, with expanding tech stacks widening a company’s attack surface.

 So, what’s the solution?